Literals

 Examples

-Interval Literals Meaning
+Interval literals Meaning

-INTERVAL '5' MONTH Five months
+INTERVAL '5' MONTH 5 months

-INTERVAL '130' MONTH (3) 130 months
+INTERVAL '130' MONTH(3) 130 months

 INTERVAL '27' YEAR 27 years

-INTERVAL '100-1' YEAR(3) TO MONTH 100 years and one month
+INTERVAL '100-1' YEAR(3) TO MONTH 100 years and 1 month

 interval_day_to_second_literal::=